roc-11/hangman/README.md

 ### Incorrect Category Validation

 Another bug I ran into was that my initial category select if/elif/else block did not work as intended.
 My temporary mentor Tim Nelson helpfully pointed out that selected a valid category was fine, but if the user selected an invalid category, e.g. 8, that the `category` variable held 8, even when the user tried again to enter a valid response.
 I overcame this by re-writing this code in a `while True` loop, with the error/validation message in the else block.
 If an correct category is selected, `break` exits the loop and the while loop is ended.

+### Error Messages Not Displaying

+Many of my error/invalid entry feedback messages were not showing during the development process.
+This was a simple fix.
+I imported the time library to used the `time.sleep()` function.
+This delays execution of the code and results in a short pause from the user's point of view.
+The message displays in blue background text (so that it is immediately clear to the user) and tells them why the entry is invalid.
+The user can then ammend their entry and input a valid option.

 For more information on bugs during testing, please refer to the [TESTING.md](TESTING.md) file.